CyberAI Connect

 ?
 Photo Booth

-Photo Booth allows customers to take a selfie with their phone camera and have it composited into a Word template, then printed as a personalised photo document.
-It is ideal for events, promotions, and visitor experiences.
+Photo Booth lets someone take a selfie on their phone and have it placed into a template, then printed as a personalised keepsake -- popular at events, promotions and visitor experiences.

 How it works